yacitus/SSAuction/frontend/README.md

 - auction auto-nomination queue
 - admin page (with create new auction)
 - archive auction mutation (and add to admin page)
+- re-enable authentication and authorization checks for hidden_high_bid field in teamBidChange subscription

 ----